hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **Why?** Mirror logic of bullish setup for selling opportunities.

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 18 implements the bearish setup detection, which is the mirror image of our bullish logic.
+In strict mode, price must be below both moving averages to confirm a strong downtrend, while in lenient mode, price only needs to be below either moving average for an earlier signal.
+The logic is identical to Part 17 except we've inverted the comparison operators from greater than to less than.
+This symmetrical approach ensures our strategy treats long and short trades with the same logical consistency."

 ```mql5
    // Determine if we have a BEARISH setup (price below MAs)
    bool bearishSetup = false;